 Follow these simple tips and you will be fine:

-• Watch your bag at all times – in the metro, in restaurants, don’t put it in the free seat, keep it in your hands, I am serious!
+- Watch your bag at all times – in the metro, in restaurants, don’t put it in the free seat, keep it in your hands, I am serious!

-• Don’t carry your passport with you.
+- Don’t carry your passport with you.

-• If you have a backpack, don’t carry anything of value there – keep your cell phone and your wallet close and visible to you at all times.
+- If you have a backpack, don’t carry anything of value there – keep your cell phone and your wallet close and visible to you at all times.

-• Don’t go around the streets of Barcelona drunk at night
+- Don’t go around the streets of Barcelona drunk at night

-NOTE: There are so many cases or robberies in Barcelona that the government of Catalunya implemented a new law that states that the investigation will not even start if the value of the stolen goods is less than 500€.
+NOTE: There are so many cases of robberies in Barcelona that the government of Catalunya implemented a new law that states that the investigation will not even start if the value of the stolen goods is less than 500€.
 The police just can’t deal with the volume of robberies!

 How to get from Barcelona El Prat airport to the city center